 The pedestrian Kohlmarkt is the spot to head for if you’re looking for big name brands.
 It’s home to Vienna’s most celebrated jewelers, including Wagner.
 All the big international names are also present: Tiffany and Co, Cartier and others.
 The holiday for your credit card is definitely over!

 Watch our guide for Sky News Business Class to top places to eat and stay in Vienna:

 Welcome to The Big Bus tour and travel guide’s YouTube channel.
 Adam Ford, editor of The Big Bus tour and travel guide, regularly joins the team at Sky News …

 Ways to relax in Vienna

 The city has an amazing number of municipal parks and gardens.

 The Stadtpark is one of the most beautiful and offers an absolute wealth of historic monuments to enjoy.
 It was also the city’s first public park.

-Sigmund Freud Park — located just outside the Ringstrasse on the northern side of the old city — offers free use of sun lounges.
+Sigmund Freud Park — located just outside the Ringstrasse on the northern side of the old city — offers, appropriately, free use of sun lounges.